Charles Darrow: Commercial sales

 A posed photograph of and a credit to Charles B. Darrow appear on the Parker Brothers stock exchange game Bulls and Bears copyrighted in 1936.
-In this case, Darrow was used as a "celebrity endorser," although he had not created the game.
+In this case, Darrow was used as a "celebrity endorser", although he had not created the game.

 Later life and death

 In 1957, Darrow appeared as a mystery challenger on the TV panel show To Tell the Truth.

-Darrow died on August 28, 1967 at his home in Bucks County, Pennsylvania.
+Darrow died on August 28, 1967, at his home in Bucks County, Pennsylvania.

 Legacy

 In 1970, three years after Darrow's death, Atlantic City placed a commemorative plaque in his honor on The Boardwalk near the corner of Park Place.
 In 1973 Ralph Anspach, an economics professor at San Francisco State University, produced Anti-Monopoly, a game similar to Monopoly, for which Parker Brothers sued him.

-During the ten-year suit, the Ninth Circuit Court of Appeals found that Darrow had copied down the rules (even the misspelling of Marven Gardens as "Marvin Gardens") from the game Charles Todd produced directly.
+During the ten-year suit, the Ninth Circuit Court of Appeals found that Darrow was not the inventor of Monopoly but had learned the game from others.